followmyutopia/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/editCellTemplate.md

 The cell value as it is specified in the data source.

 ##### field(cellInfo.watch): function()
+Allows you to track a variable and perform actions when it changes.
+Applies when [repaintChangesOnly](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/repaintChangesOnly.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#repaintChangesOnly') is **true**.
+This function has the following parameters:

+- **getter(data)**: Function
+A function that returns the variable that should be tracked.

+- **handler(newValue)**: Function
+A function that is called when the variable changes.

 ---
 Use the **editCellTemplate** to replace the default editor.
 In the template, specify the replacement editor's appearance and behavior.